GitLab CI: Update MR with Jira Issue ID

-In my previous article, we enforced branch names and commit messages to certain rules.
-Now I will go a step further.
-When an MR is opened, if there is a Jira issue id (eg. ISSUE-0000) in the title, we will pull the Jira title and description and update MR. CI will fail if there is no Jira Issue Id in the title.
+In my previous article, we enforced branch names and commit messages using git hooks.
+Now I’ll take it one step further: when an MR is opened, if the title contains a Jira issue ID (e.g. ISSUE-0000), we’ll fetch the Jira title and description and update the MR with them.
+The CI pipeline will fail if there’s no Jira issue ID in the title.

 We need curl for our API requests and jq to parse JSON.